SufiaAshraf/Entry_management/README.md

 # Detailed functionality

 * Firstly there's a host login page.
 For now , anyone can become Host by using registration form and signing up.
-Using this method, multiple hosts and multiple addresses can be handled easily at a time.
 Once host is logged in he/ she can attend any visitor visiting his address.

 * When there's a visitor , the visitor checked-in on a particular address is added into database by the host handling that address.
 Once he/she checks in, his/her host gets an email stating visitor's details with the check -in time.